Zita Cobb

+Zita Cobb, CM, is a Canadian businesswoman and social entrepreneur who grew up on Fogo Island, a small outport fishing community off the North East coast of Newfoundland, Canada, in the North Atlantic Ocean.

+Cobb is the co-founder and CEO of the registered Canadian charity, Shorefast, which she launched with her brothers Anthony and Alan Cobb, on Fogo Island in 2004.
+She is also the innkeeper of the luxury Fogo Island Inn.

+Cobb has been recognized for her contributions to the Canadian economy and business world.

 Early life and education

 Cobb is an eighth-generation Fogo Islander.
-Cobb has six brothers, and her father was an inshore fisherman.
+Cobb has six brothers, and her father was a 7th generation inshore fisherman.
 She grew up in a household with no electricity or running water.
-She battled and survived tuberculosis at the age of six, which she credits for the confidence that she carried with her later into her career.
+She survived tuberculosis at the age of six during a year spent at a sanatorium.
 Cobb studied business and graduated from Carleton University in Ottawa.

 Career

 Cobb started working with various oil companies in Alberta, and traveling in Canada and Africa.
 She worked at Ottawa-based JDS Fitel for ten years and became the CFO.
 The company merged with the U.S. company Uniphase in 1999 to become JDS Uniphase.
 In 2001, she exercised stock options worth US$69 million, and left the company to sail around the world for 4 years.

 Fogo Island Inn

-In 2006, Cobb and her brother Andy founded Shorefast, a Canadian social enterprise, in response to the economic and cultural difficulties her Newfoundland outport home had experienced over the past decades.
-She contributed $10 million of her own money to the organization.
+In 2006, Cobb and her brother Anthony founded Shorefast, a Canadian social enterprise., including an investment of $10 million from the Cobbs.
 The Canadian government contributed $5 million, and the provincial government contributed another $5 million.
-Shorefast built the Fogo Island Inn, which opened in 2013 and continues to be operated by Shorefast Social Enterprises Inc. The inn is a 100% social business, and all operating surpluses are reinvested in the community of Fogo Island through the projects and programs of Shorefast.
-The inn aims to build another leg on the existing economies of the island and to provide employment.
+Shorefast built the Fogo Island Inn, which opened in 2013 and continues to be operated by Shorefast Social Enterprises Inc.